neoromantique/neoromantique/README.md

 # Hi there 👋 I'm Dave
 - 🇱🇹 I live in Lithuania.
 - 💵 Currently a DevOps Engineer at [Orion Protocol](https://orionprotocol.io).
-- 🤖 I'm passionate about automation and tooling, talk to me about unix way!
+- 🤖 I'm passionate about automation and tooling, talk to me about ~~useless~~ tiny cli utils!
 - ✉️ I am reachable on [hello@aizenberg.co.uk](mailto:hello@aizenberg.co.uk) or [Telegram](t.me/neoromantique).
 - 💬 Would always love to chat about: Linux, Containers, Networks ~~or buying old and barely running BMW cars~~.
 ___